-Without a shadow of a doubt, Christ the Redeemer is one of the most beloved tourist spots in Rio de Janeiro.
+Without a shadow of a doubt, Christ the Redeemer is one of the most beloved Rio tourist attractions.
+It’s a really blessed place.
+It is located in Morro do Corcovado and allows you, in my opinion, to have the best view of Rio de Janeiro.

 2. Sugarloaf Mountain